Jewish Genealogical Society of the Conejo Valley and Ventura County (JGSCV) (and surrounding areas)

 Mark your calendars.
 As soon as programs are finalized they will be added to this list, the website, and Venturing Into Our Past.
 Programs are subject to change – check JGSCV website www.jgscv.org.

-Programs co-sponsored by Temple Adat Elohim
+at Temple Adat Elohim